South Carolina State Folk Dance – Square Dance

 South Carolina SC Facts & Firsts SC State Symbols SC State Folk Dance

-Square dancing was designated the offical folk dance of South Carolina in 1994 by Act 329 of the General Assembly.
+Square dancing was designated the official folk dance of South Carolina in 1994 by Act 329 of the General Assembly.
 Traditional square dance, also called "old time square dance," has long been enjoyed by folks of all ages as a wholesome form of family entertainment.

 Sixteenth and seventeenth-century settlers came to America from across Western Europe.
 Each family brought with it the customs and heritage of their homeland which, when combined with those of their neighbors, evolved into uniquely American traditions.
 Friends and family gathered in homes, barns, or town halls to play music and dance their native steps.
 Eventually, French quadrilles, Irish jigs, and English reels were interwoven and the square dance was born.

 Square dancing was made even more characteristically American by the advent of the "caller."
 The caller is a person who stands before the dancers and calls, cues, or prompts their steps.
 As the square dance evolved and its number of steps increased, the necessity of a caller became much more important.

 Calling a square dance can be very complex, as most calls require between four and 32 "counts," or steps.
 Frustrated by the rapid influx of new steps and calls, a committee was formed to develop a list of standards.
 The Gold Ribbon Committee compiled an index of 50 steps every good square dancer should know, but it soon became evident that the list would need to be expanded to 75.
 In 1974, an organization aptly named CALLERLAB, formed to keep track of just such changes.
 This was just the thing square dance enthusiasts needed to bring about order on the floor.